 For those patients who are transferring from Paediatric Services to Adult services, the referring clinician must provide a Minimum Data Set (MDS) which clearly identifies the pathway status of whether the patient is on an active or previously treated pathway.
-Depending on the speciality and referral criteria, the age range for when patients transition varies from 16-18 years.
+Depending on the speciality and referral criteria, the age range for when patients transition varies, usually from 16-18 years but in some cases may be older depending on the individual.